technomancy/bussard/manual.md

 key bindings, define helper functions, and perform any other setup.

 You can make changes to your init file using the onboard editor.
-Run this code in your REPL: `ship:e("config.lua")`.
-Once you're done with your edits, press `esc` and load your changes with `ship:load()`.
-You can edit other files in your ship by passing another filename to `ship:e`, but files will not persist after your ship is power cycled unless the filenames are in the `ship.persist` table.
+Run this code in your REPL: `ship:e("src.config")`.
+Once you're done with your edits, press `esc` and load your changes with `ship:load("src.config")`.
+You can edit other files in your ship by passing another filename to `ship:e`, but by default only files in the `ship.src` and `ship.docs` tables will stay after your ship is restarted.
+You can configure it to save other tables by adding their names to the `ship.persist` table.

 ### Keymaps and Modes